plewis/plewis.github.io/phylogenetics/lab-morph.md

 The figure above shows a Beta(2,2) density divided into **5 equal-area categories**, with the mean of each category shown using a downward-pointing filled triangle.
 The likelihood for one character will be calculated using **5 different rate matrices**, each using $$\pi_0$$ from a different category mean.
 Each component of the mixture will have probability 0.2, as that is the area under the Beta density curve for each category (assuming there are 5 categories).

 Thus, we need 5 different Q matrices in our model, one for each category, so **Q in our script will now be a vector of rate matrices** rather than a single rate matrix.
-The shape parameter **beta_shape** used to determine the symmetric Beta(<tt>beta_shape</tt>,<tt>beta_shape</tt>) distribution used will be allowed to vary during the MCMC run, so the 5 Q matrices must be recalculated each time <tt>beta_shape</tt> changes.
+The shape parameter **beta_shape** used to determine the symmetric Beta(`beta_shape`,`beta_shape`) distribution used will be allowed to vary during the MCMC run, so the 5 Q matrices must be recalculated each time `beta_shape` changes.
 This is accomplished by making each element of the Q vector a deterministic node.
-The recalculation of each rate matrix is accomplished by the <tt>fnDiscretizeBeta</tt> function (just as the <tt>fnDiscretizeGamma</tt> function handles recalculation of relative rates for the discrete gamma rate heterogeneity model as the <tt>gamma_shape</tt> parameter changes).
+The recalculation of each rate matrix is accomplished by the `fnDiscretizeBeta` function (just as the `fnDiscretizeGamma` function handles recalculation of relative rates for the discrete gamma rate heterogeneity model as the `gamma_shape` parameter changes).

 Here is the entire Substitution Model section.
 Everything here has changed except for the last 5 lines, all but the last of which are related to rate heterogeneity and are the same lines we used for the Mkv model.